- New To BattleTech?

 “It is the 31st century, a time of endless wars in which star empires clash across human-occupied space.
 These epic wars are won and lost by BattleMechs, 30-foot-tall humanoid metal titans bristling with lasers, autocannons and many other lethal weapons; enough firepower to level entire city blocks.”

-Initially published over thirty years ago as a tabletop board game, BattleTech has gone on to become one of the gaming industry’s most important and longest-lasting science-fiction universes.
-In the free BattleTech Primer PDF above (it’s 65 megs, so may load slow depending upon your internet connection) we will explore a little of the property’s history of products and skim the surface of BattleTech’s incredibly rich fictional setting.
+Initially published thirty-five years ago as a tabletop board game, BattleTech has gone on to become one of the gaming industry’s most important and longest-lasting science-fiction universes.
+In the free BattleTech Primer PDF above (it’s 68 megs, so may load slow depending upon your internet connection) we will skim the surface of BattleTech’s incredibly rich fictional setting.

 CHOOSE YOUR EXPERIENCE